J0HNN7G/apriltag-cube/README.md

 - 4: +Z axis
 - 5: -Z axis

-To transform from a face coordinate frame to the cube center frame:
+To transform from a face coordinate frame to the cube coordinate frame:

 1. Translate by half the cube's side length along the negative Z-axis
-2. Apply the rotation specified in the CSV
+2. Apply the rotation corresponding to the face/tag ID specified in the CSV

 These steps can be combined into a single 4x4 transformation matrix.